samtenjn/Software-Documentation/SLV.md

 ### The Age of large rockets

 Since the launch of the first satellite by Russia on 4 October 1957, the Sputnik, thousands of satellites, large and small, have been launched.
 As of February 8, 2022, according to [Earthsky.org](https://Earthsky.org)<sup>[1]</sup> there are around 4,550 satellites orbiting the earth—3,790 in Low Earth Orbit (LEO), 139 in Medium Earth Orbit, and the others at higher orbits.
 Till recently the rockets and correspondingly the payloads they launched were huge; among the payloads were the Apollo Moon Landers, the International Space Station, the Hubble and Webb telescopes, the Mars Lander and so on.
-A partial list of currently active large rockets includes<sup>[2]</sup>:
+A partial list of currently active large rockets includes:

 |Name|Country|Payload to LEO (kg)|Payload to MEO (kg)|Cost per launch (US$ millions)|Successful launches to date|Since|
 |:-|:-|-:|-:|-:|-:|-|